minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 * Open Sparrow
 * Navigate to the server configuration page by hitting `Ctrl`+`P`, or  `Cmd`+`,` on OSX, then click on "Server"
 * Click on the "Private Electrum" tab.
-If you've already have an existing clearnet connection, click on "Edit Existing Connection".
+If you've already had an existing clearnet connection, click on "Edit Existing Connection".
 * On the "URL" line, paste your Tor hidden service connection address (e.g. "abcd...1234.onion") in the first box and `50002` in the second box
 * Enable SSL by clicking on the slider
 * Click on "Test Connection".
 A green tick should appear on the button and you should see something similar to the following output: